mfransham/mfransham.github.io-website-source/content/online-R-resources/_index.md

 title: Free online resources for learning statistics in R
 ---

-One of the helpful things about using R is that there are many free resources and online books available to learn from.
-Here are some of the resources I have found particularly helpful.
+One of the fabulous things about R is that there are many free resources and online books available to learn from.
+Here is a small selection that I have found useful.

 ### Introductions to doing applied statistics with R